Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Phase shifts and a generalised spider theorem

-and for $\alpha$ unbiased relative to $(A,\delta, \epsilon)$, again by the generalised spider theorem, it follows that these morphisms define an observable structure.
-Hence elements of the phase group define an observable structure.
+and for $\alpha$ unbiased relative to $(A,\delta, \epsilon)$, again by the decorated spider rules, it follows that these morphisms define an observable structure.
+Hence, each element of the phase group transforms the given observable structure into a new observable structure. \end{example}